Tony Accardo: Chicago boss

 In the 1940s, Accardo continued to gain power in the Outfit.
 As the decade progressed, senior members of the organization were investigated and charged with using the threat of strike action by the labor unions they controlled to extort millions of dollars from Hollywood studios.
 Nitti, who was claustrophobic and fearful of serving a second prison term, committed suicide in 1943.
 Paul "The Waiter" Ricca, who had been the de facto boss since Capone's imprisonment, took the role officially and named Accardo as underboss.
 Ricca and Accardo ran the Outfit for thirty years until Ricca's death in 1972.
 When Ricca subsequently received a ten-year prison sentence for his part in the Hollywood scandal, Accardo became acting boss.
 Three years later, when Ricca was barred from contact with mobsters as a condition for his parole, Accardo became boss of the Outfit; in practice, he shared power with Ricca, who remained in the background as a senior consultant.
+In 1946 he attended the Havana Conference in Cuba.

-Under Accardo's leadership in the late 1940s, the Outfit moved into slot and vending machines, counterfeiting cigarette and liquor tax stamps and expanding narcotics smuggling.
+Under Accardo's leadership in the late 1940s, the Outfit moved into slot and vending machines, counterfeiting cigarette and liquor tax stamps, and expanding narcotics smuggling.
 Accardo placed slot machines in gas stations, restaurants and bars throughout the Outfit's territory.
 Outside of Chicago, the Outfit expanded into Las Vegas and took influence over the city's gaming industry away from the Five Families of New York City.
 Accardo ensured all the legal Las Vegas casinos used his slot machines.
 In Kansas and Oklahoma, Accardo also took advantage of the official ban on alcohol sales to introduce bootlegged alcohol.
 The Outfit eventually dominated organized crime in most of the western United States.
 Accardo phased out some traditional activities, such as labor racketeering and extortion, to reduce the Outfit's exposure to legal prosecution.
 He also converted the Outfit's brothel business into call girl services.
 These changes resulted in a golden era of profitability and influence for the Outfit.

 Accardo and Ricca emphasized keeping a low profile and let flashier figures, such as Sam Giancana, attract attention instead.
 For example, when professional wrestlers Lou Albano and Tony Altomare, wrestling as a Mafia-inspired tag team called "The Sicilians," came to Chicago in 1961, Accardo persuaded the men to drop the gimmick to avoid any mob-related publicity.
 By using tactics such as these, Accardo and Ricca were able to run the Outfit much longer than Capone.
 Ricca once said, "Accardo had more brains for breakfast than Capone had in a lifetime."